newton-c/merge_stats_R/README.md

 perfect merge, and NA if there's an error.
 If `show.stats = TRUE` summaries of the merge are printed to screen.

-The function `join_stats` does the same, but with an additional arguement `join = ` which specifies the type of join.
-Options are the join currently availible for dplyr ("inner", "right", "left", "full", "semi", and "anti").
+The function `join_stats()` does the same, but with an additional arguement `join = ` which specifies the type of join.
+Options are the joins currently availible for dplyr ("inner", "right", "left", "full", "semi", and "anti").
+To keep the inputs consistent with the packages they're build upon, `join_stats()` takes the input `show_stats = ` instead of `show.stats = `.

 ## Usage:
 This package can be installed using `devtools`. with the following lines of